MrWolfZ/shaval/README.md

 - add `tupleValidator`
 - add most common validators
 - in `arrayValidator` if array element is object allow passing object validation config instead of validator
-- figure out how to deal with intersections
 - omit certain error messages for production builds
 - write e2e tests
 - add comments for all public exports